RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

     ##### Add Logging Configuration to a Component
     ![Add Logging Configuration to a Component](../images/LoggingApp.png)

-- Passed at runtime through the [logging API]({{< relref "adjusting-logging-at-runtime.md" >}}).
+- Passed at runtime through the [logging API]({{< relref "adjusting-logging-at-runtime.md" >}})

 For devices and services, the log configuration URI is resolved using a slightly different set of rules than REDHAWK components.

-- Passed as a command-line argument when the Device Manager is started.
+- Passed as a command-line argument when the Device Manager is started
 ```bash
 nodeBooter -d $SDRROOT/dev/nodes/DevMgr_hostname/DeviceManager.dcd.xml -logcfgfile logconfiguration.cfg
 ```

-- Added to the device componentinstantiation element as element loggingconfig in the DCD file
+- Added to the device `componentinstantiation` element as element `loggingconfig` in the DCD file
 - Added to a device instance as property `LOGGING_CONFIG_URI` in the DCD file

 The URI is resolved through 2 different methods: